johanhaleby/kubetail/README.md

 # Kubetail

-Bash script that enables you to aggregate (tail/follow) logs from multiple pods into one stream.
+A bash script that enables you to aggregate (tail/follow) logs from multiple pods into one stream.
 This is the same as running "kubectl logs -f <pod>" but for multiple pods.

 If available, this script will use `multitail`, an interactive, curses-based multi-pane log viewer, or it can manage the log viewing with a simple bash